bow-simulation/virtualbow-website/docs/index.md

 **Command Line Interface**

 * Run simulations in batch mode
-* Call Bow Simulator from other programs.
+* Call VirtualBow from other programs/scripts.
 The [user manual](resources.md#User Manual) shows an example for Python.
-* Perform parameter studies and design optimizations
+* Perform complex custom computations, like parameter studies and design optimizations

 **Fully Documented**

-* [User Manual](resources.md#User Manual): Helps you getting started with the program.
+* [User Manual](resources.md#User Manual): Documents all features of the program and helps you getting started.
 * [Theory Manual](resources.md#Theory Manual): Detailed documentation of the internal simulation methods.

 **Free and Open-Source**